 Freddie’s song sparkles and echoes on Placa d’Espana.
 The Magic Fountain is a free music and light show that is not to be missed, a fantastic display of water, light, and music.

 I keep returning to this city, each and every time discovering it all over again.
 The most photogenic city in the World, they say?
 It certainly is!
-When you look at the sandy beech of Barcelonetta (just a walking distance from Plaza Catalunya)
+When you look at the sandy beach of Barcelonetta (just a walking distance from Plaza Catalunya)

 or Rambla with its distinctive pavement, the almost finished Cathedral Sagrada Familia